High stakes census count in Napa County faces new threat from wildfire devastation

 Immigrant households and non-English speakers are also predisposed to going uncounted.

-Also, census workers in this area have endured a round of layoffs that diminished their workforce, officials have confirmed.
+Also, census workers in this area have endured a round of layoffs that diminished their workforce, officials have said.

-The good news, Booher said, is that Napa County’s self-response rate is as of Friday 69.1% - a full percentage point higher than the final rate in 2010.
-That’s something of a miracle, Booher says, considering the events of this year.
+The good news, Booher said, is that Napa County’s self-response rate is as of Friday 69.1%—a full percentage point higher than the final rate in 2010.
+That’s a miracle, Booher says, considering the events of this year.

 The Census Bureau does attempt to follow up with residences that have not responded to the questionnaire, according to Elliott.